 Based on the size of the painting, we figured out that we needed 7 slats of wood from the pallet cut down to about 24 inches.
-Reid secured them with 2 boards in the back using screws

-We nailed in 2 picture hangers to the back board.
+3. Nail in 2 picture hangers to the back board.

-Next, I hot glued on 2 clothespins to hang the canvas from.
+4. Hot glue on 2 clothespins to hang the canvas from.